-Skills for Prosperity in Brazil consists of actions aimed at improving the quality of English Language Teaching (ELT).
+The UK-Brazil Skills for Prosperity consists of actions aimed at improving the quality of English Language Teaching (ELT).
 The activities are complementary and developed by the institutions that are in charge of the programme in the country — Fundação Lemann, Nova Escola, Instituto Reúna, and the British Council.

 The aim is to offer teachers and students, through quality English teaching, opportunities for the development of skills for the world of work necessary to stimulate economic growth and poverty reduction.
 The training and skills development of teachers contribute to the strengthening of English teaching in the country, promoting an improvement in the learning of Brazilian students.